Blue Ridge Horseback Rides on our 1100 acre farm and into Shenandoah National Park

 Horseback Rides in the Blue Ridge and into Shenandoah National Park are for beginners to experts.

-Eddie and Leah will guide you onto the horse and take you out for 1 hour up to 1 day.
+Eddie and Leah will guide you onto the horse and take you out for the horseback ride you have chosen.

-They will give you lessons – anywhere form half an hour to half a day.
+Lessons are available- anywhere from half an hour to half a day.

-Here we ride western style through our 1100 acres and into Shenadoah National park – over 100 miles of trails.
+At Circle B Stable, we ride western style through our 1100 acres and into the Shenandoah National Park – over 100 miles of trails.

 You will cross streams, open fields and woodlands.
 We offer one hour, half-day and full-day rides every day at Graves Mountain Farm.